ldang04/PseudoBreakout/README.md

 ## Demo

-Since I am unfortunately unable to deploy this program onto Github Pages like my other projects, I have included (or at least tried to include) a video of the game in action.
+Since I am  unable to deploy this program onto Github Pages like my other projects, I have included (or at least tried to include) a video of the game in action.

 [![PseudoBreakoutIMG](https://img.youtube.com/vi/ed4BAeXcuc0/0.jpg)](https://youtu.be/ed4BAeXcuc0)